 I'm Jo Frances (J.F.)
 Penn, Award-nominated, New York Times and USA Today bestselling author of thrillers, dark fantasy, and crime.

-My stories blend my love of travel with adventure at the edge of the supernatural.
+My stories blend strong characters with adventure at the edge of the supernatural.

 I love reading, and my favorite authors include John Connolly, Jonathan Maberry, and Stephen King.
 Here’s a list of books I love.
 I also read a lot of non-fiction, mostly travel, entrepreneurship, psychology, and religion.

-You can see lots of pictures from my travels and book research on Flickr, and on Instagram including my travels, adventures and writing inspiration.
+You can see lots of pictures from my travels and book research on Instagram including my travels, adventures and writing inspiration.

 I also share updates on what I'm working on now, as well as on social media.